guptask/voicecontrol/README.md

 #### Configure:

 Python (2.7 or higher), pyaudio and SpeechRecognition are needed.
-Additional packages needed are espeak, xdotool, betty, nautilus, gnome-do, etc.
+Some of the notable packages used in here are espeak, xdotool, betty, nautilus, gnome-do and zenity.

 Commands needed to download and configure the package: